tanhl30/HE4045_Project/README.md

 ## How to do version control on this repo

 ### What is in this repo?
 - `loan.csv` is our source data file.
-Github can only stored file less than 100MB so we have to use git-lfs to store the file.
+Github can only store files less than 100MB so we have to use git-lfs to store the file.
 It will store the file elsewhere and put a pointer in our repo.
-- `.gitattreibutes` is the file that tells git to use git-lfs to store the file.
+- `.gitattributes` is the file that tells git to use git-lfs to store the file.
-- `main.py` will be our main file for now
+- `main.py` will be our main working file for now

 ### Getting started
 1. Download Git at https://git-scm.com/downloads
 2. Download VScode at https://code.visualstudio.com/download, or you can use your preferred IDE and terminal.
 3. Because our source data file is too big, we need to install https://git-lfs.com/.
-Once it is installed, initialize it at your vscode terminal `git lfs install`
+Once it is installed, initialize it at your vscode terminal using `git lfs install`
 4. For the first time, you should clone the existing repository to your local machine.
 On your terminal:

     ```bash